mindgarage-saif/TracX/docs/motion.md

 1. Synced video recordings of the subject from multiple cameras.
 2. The camera paramters file in the Qualisys format (`.xml`).

-The recordings can be obtained using the recording tool in MoCap Studio.
+The recordings can be obtained using the recording tool in TracX.

 > [!WARNING]
-> The camera calibration tool is not yet implemented in the current version of MoCap Studio.
+> The camera calibration tool is not yet implemented in the current version of TracX.
 You need to calibrate the cameras using an external tool and provide the camera parameters file in the Qualisys format.

 > [!TIP]
 > In the LIHS dataset, many videos are rotated.
 For optimal 2D detection, use `util/rotator.py` to fix the videos.
 After the 2D detection is done, the keypoints need to be rotated back to the original view with `util/jsonMMPOSE_CMU.py`.
-This is also supported through the MoCap Studio UI.
+This is also supported through the TracX UI.

 ## Usage